pavelsaman/Basket/README.md

     -d|--delete     Deletes either the whole category (and therefore all its items) or one item within a specified category.
+    --rename        Renames a category, argument is given in the following
+                     format: old_category_name:new_category_name

     -c|--category   Specifies a category name, could be used with --list, has to be used with --add and --delete.
 Could be repeated